 There are two types of GPU cards — integrated and discrete.
 Integrated graphics cards are embedded within the CPU, and are usually less powerful than discrete.
 Discrete, or dedicated graphics cards, are mounted on their own circuit board and have their own memory and cooling fan.

 Most PCs include integrated graphics cards that are powerful enough for casual gaming and watching 4K videos, but they’ll struggle with software that requires heavy processing power or games on their highest resolution settings.
 Serious gamers or graphic design professionals should most likely get an integrated graphics card to ensure better performance.

 In general, you’ll need a dedicated graphics card of at least 6GB for gaming at 1080p resolution and 8GB for higher resolutions, like 4K.

-• Storage Drives: SSD vs. HDD.
-There are two types of storage drives, solid-state drive (SSD) and hard disk drive (HDD).
+• Storage drives: SSD vs. HDD.
+There are two types of storage drives: solid-state drives (SSD) and hard disk drives (HDD).
 They both refer to storage capacity and do pretty much the same job, with some slight differences.

 One is speed.
 SSDs are faster and require less time to boot and speed up than hard drives.
 This also means that they launch programs and transfer files faster.